Graduate Program Overview

 Graduate Program Coordinator: Professor Laura Gelfand, Art History

-Specializations: Ceramics, Drawing & Painting, Graphic Design, Photography, Printmaking, Sculpture
+Specializations: Ceramics, Drawing & Painting, Interior Design, Graphic Design, Photography, Printmaking, Sculpture

 Degree offered: Master of Fine Art (MFA)

 Click here to dowload the PDF version of the Graduate Handbook.

 Master of Fine Art